Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 // Following code omitted
 ```

-We're going to correct this now and actually implement it!
-Currently it simply throws an error saying it's not implemented.
+We're going to correct this now and implement it!
+Currently, it simply throws an error saying it's not implemented.

-To start with lets use a standard called `cw2`, cw2 allows contracts to store a version and name.
-(The commented out parts).
+To start with let's use a standard called `cw2`, cw2 allows contracts to store a version and name.
+(The commented-out parts).

 Firstly let's uncomment those: